 With advancements in commerce technology, an abundance of online and offline shopping options, and variations in consumer preferences, no two customer journeys look alike.
 Yet customers still demand highly personalized marketing messages and shopping experiences everywhere they shop.

 The key to meeting consumer demands lies in capturing and leveraging data.
 “Omnichannel data is a valuable asset.
-When moving to a new channel, you can examine data generated by your existing visitors and customers to determine how to launch or expand,” says Bram Jansen, the chief editor at vpnAlert.
+When moving to a new channel, you can examine data generated by your existing visitors and customers to determine how to launch or expand,” says Bram Jansen, chief editor at vpnAlert.

 Ensure your messaging is consistent across platforms